pomle/desensitize-mousemove/README.md

   console.log('Deliberate mousemove');
 }

-// Time in milliseconds how long mouse must be active before passing thru event. const COUNTDOWN = 200;
+// Time in milliseconds for how long mouse must
+// be active before passing thru event. const COUNTDOWN = 200;

 // Time in milliseconds until measuring is reset.